 Our current world is full of distractions and complications.
 The only way we can get more done and finally reach our goals is through performing deep work.
-This book will inspire you to ditch your social media existence.
-Motivate, and show you how to block all near distractions so you can finally focus on what matters for you most.
+This book will inspire you to ditch your social media existence, unsubscribe from Netflix, and all the other streaming platforms.
+Additionally, it will motivate, and show you how to block all near distractions so you can finally focus on what matters for you most.

 The Core Idea:

 Deep work is the superpower of the 21st century.
 It’s the necessary work condition to wring every last drop of value out of yourself in the limited amount of time you have.
 Because, if you want to achieve something in your life you can only do so by embracing depth over shallowness.
 The author describes deep work as a state of distraction-free concentration that pushes your cognitive capabilities to their limit.
 Or in other words, only by working deeply you can get more done in less time.

 Deep work means ditching your phone, disconnecting the internet, and sitting on your buttwhole to produce work.

 To thrive in the current world you need to master hard things fast and produce great products.